-The Pre-Health Program is administered jointly by the Committee for the Health Professions and by the Center for Advising, Internships & Lifelong Career Development.
-Any student interested in pursuing a career within the health professions (medicine, dentistry, optometry, veterinary medicine, nursing, etc.) should contact the center as soon as possible.
+The Pre-Health Program is administered jointly by the Committee for the Health Professions and by the Advising, Internships & Career Center.
+Any student interested in pursuing a career within the health professions (medicine, dentistry, optometry, veterinary medicine, nursing, etc.) should contact the Pre-Health Administrative Coordinator as soon as possible.

-We will assign each student to one of the committee members as their Faculty Pre-Health Advisor.
-The advisor will work with the student each semester on course selection and will draft the committee letter of recommendation when the student/alum applies to professional school.
+We will assign each student to one of the committee members who will serve as their Faculty Pre-Health Advisor.
+The advisor will work with the student each semester on course selection and will draft the committee letter of recommendation when the student/alum applies to professional schools.
 The committee also provides advice and prepares evaluations for students interested in any of the health professions.
-The Pre-Health Professions Advisor in the center supports all pre-health students with health career information and assistance as requested by students during the professional school application and interview process.
+The Pre-Health Professions Advisor in the Center supports all Pre-Health students with health career information and assistance as requested by students during the professional school application and interview process.

-Most students are accepted into medical or other professional schools in the healthcare industry after majoring in one of the sciences.
+Most students majoring in one of the sciences are accepted into medical or other professional schools in the healthcare industry after graduation.
 Pursuing other majors is possible; however, students must prove their capability to perform superior work in the required science courses.

 COMMON COURSES TO COMPLETE BEFORE PROFESSIONAL SCHOOL APPLICATION

 Chemistry: 5 semesters (inorganic - 131, 132 or 141, 243; organic - 241, 242 and biochemistry – 331, no lab, or 342, with lab) *See notes below